 The National Register-listed Tarpon Springs Historic District embraces the commercial buildings along Tarpon Avenue and the residential areas to the north, east, and west encompassing both winter cottages along Spring Boulevard and the historic homes surrounding them.
 The 2009 Historic Resources Survey of Tarpon Springs resulted in the addition of properties to the locally designated Tarpon Springs Historic District.
-The new additions are located immediately outside of the National Register boundaries including Levis Avenue to the east, Cypress Avenue to the north, Lemon Street to the south and roughly five blocks at the southwest edge of the district, locally known as the Fruit Salad area since many of the streets are named after tropical fruits (Janus Research 2009: 5).
+The new additions are located immediately outside of the National Register boundaries including Levis Avenue to the east, Cypress Avenue to the north, Lime Street to the south and west to South Spring Boulevard, encompassing the neighborhood locally known as the Fruit Salad area since many of the streets are named after tropical fruits (Janus Research 2009: 5).